Standing in the incorrect way, or more specifically too straight, can be just as damaging to your posture long term as slouching over your desk.

 Sustaining a good posture is fairly effortless as we only use 14 out of 640 muscles for standing.
 Although bad posture is synonymous with slouching, standing up straight, protruding your chest and tilting the head back is actually just as damaging.
 You should also watch out for leaning down onto one hip, as well as pulling your shoulders back too.
 If you find yourself constantly leaning to one side, we would suggest trying out a Gymba balance board.

 Try to keep the majority of your weight evenly spread over all your foot as opposed to the heels or toes.
 Your arms should hang down naturally too.
-We appreciate that this posture is difficult to execute every time you’re standing, but by introducing it to your habitual routines when you can will certainly make a noticeable difference when you’re older.
+We appreciate that this posture is difficult to execute every time you’re standing, but by introducing it to your habitual routines when you can certainly make a noticeable difference when you’re older.

 Good posture can make you happy!